lukegriffith/hugo_site/content/about.md

 Production experience maturing and developing Duco's Infrastructure as Code pipelines for the organizations cloud computing platform based on Kubernetes.
 Role entails many hats including with a range of responsibilities across development and operations.

-My main focus within the role has been setting up a mature and stable infrastructure as code delivery pipeline, and the hygiene of the cloud environments ensuring change processes accommodate the companies SOC2 and ISO27001 accreditations and keeping the process documented and accessible to ease onboarding of engineers onto the cloud environment.
+My main focus within the role has been setting up a mature and stable infrastructure as code delivery pipeline, and the hygiene of the cloud environments ensuring change processes accommodate the companies SOC2 and ISO27001 accreditation's and keeping the process documented and accessible to ease on-boarding of engineers onto the cloud environment.

 The role initially started as a focused delivery of infrastructure capabilities, leading me to become the company's SME on all things cloud infrastructure.
 The role has now changed into a managerial one where I lead a team of 4 to maintain the platform.